pingswept/me30-website/content/logistics/exercises.md

 ![photoresistor and push-button voltage dividers](/img/Sensors_Exercise.jpg)

+# 22. More practice with sensors and PWM (Nov.
+4)

+Set up KB2040 challenge #10, with guidance provided in class by instructor if needed.
+(Use a resistor in series with your photoresistor to make a voltage that changes with light exposure.
+Use that voltage to control the speed of your gearmotor on pin D6.)

+Now try to add an LED whose brightness also varies with the light exposure to the photoresistor.
+Think carefully both about the code and the circuit components that you need to make this addition.

-## 22. How to code your microcontroller to constantly check an input while also running actuators (Oct.
-30)
+## 23. How to code your microcontroller to constantly check an input while also running actuators (Nov.
+4)

 Suppose you want to check for the state of inputs while also running motors, lights, and other actuators.